TALK TO SALES

 As an employer, there are several ways you can encourage activity during the workday:

-• Set up flexible work schedules so your workers can attend a fitness class, go to the gym, or go for a run
+• Set up flexible work schedules or remote work options so your workers can attend a fitness class, go to the gym, or go for a run.

-• Provide an hour lunch break so employees can take a walk
+• Give your employees an hour for lunch so they can also take a walk.

 2. Incentivize good nutrition

-The natural companion to exercise is a good diet.
-Just like with exercise, there are physical and mental improvements that employees can experience from eating healthy.
+The natural companion to regular exercise is a good diet.
+Just like with exercise, there are physical and mental improvements that employees can experience from eating healthy meals.

 This is mainly because fruits and vegetables have nutrients that help our body produce more dopamine.
-This feel-good neurotransmitter plays a crucial role in our ability to experience curiosity, motivation, and engagement.
+This feel-good neurotransmitter is crucial to our ability to experience curiosity, motivation, and engagement.

 Here are a few ideas for promoting healthy food at your organization:

-• Provide healthy snacks in the break room, such as granola bars and fruit, instead of candy bowls or potato chips
+• Provide healthy alternatives in the break room, such as granola bars and fruit, instead of the typical snacks like candy or potato chips.

 • Provide plenty of access to water to promote hydration.
 Encourage employees to bring a reusable water bottle to work.